spencerlee200/Portfolio/README.md

   (https://github.com/spencerlee200/Portfolio/blob/master/resources/images/notes.png)
   Technologies Used: Node, Express, Mongoose, MongoDB, Passport, Pug, Google Books API and the OMDB API

   This was probably my favorite project I've gotten to work on so far.
 The challenge for this project was to create a node application with MVC architecture that used at least one API and had full CRUD.
 I decided to created a notes applications where users could create their own custom notebooks as well as custom notes.
 Users are able to quickly create boards, to watch, and to read list with the help of some API implementation.
 Users can even set their notebooks to public or private to share them with others.
-Check out the demo here.
+Check out the demo [here](https://youtu.be/k9lcfve6gXg).

 ## Secret Show
   ![Secret Show Teaser]
   (https://github.com/spencerlee200/Portfolio/blob/master/resources/images/secretshow.png)
   Technologies Used: Angular, firebase, HTML5, and CSS3

   For this project I worked with one of my classmates to create a website for a friend in Full Sail's film project.
 He wanted a static web page where people could watch the pilot to his tv show so we gave him that plus a little more flair.
 This was really fun because it was my first experience working with a client.
+You can see it live [here](https://spencerlee200.github.io/Portfolio/secretshow/).